-When a child is constipated, he has less frequent bowel movements, and when he does “go,” his stool is dry, hard, and painful to pass.
+When a child is constipated, they have less frequent bowel movements, and when they do “go,” their stool is dry, hard, and painful to pass.
 There are many possible causes for constipation, including:

 - Withholding stool.
-This means that your child is trying to hold his bowel movements in -- maybe because he’s stressed about potty training, maybe because he doesn’t want to use the toilet in certain places (like school), or maybe because he’s afraid of a painful bathroom experience.
+This means that your child is trying to hold their bowel movements in -- maybe because they're stressed about potty training, maybe because they don’t want to use the toilet in certain places (like school), or maybe because they're afraid of a painful bathroom experience.
 (Constipation can become a vicious cycle -- if it hurts to “poop” once, the child may be more fearful of going the next time.)

 - A diet that’s low in fiber or doesn’t include enough liquids (or both), commonly found in toddlers transitioning from formula to whole milk

 - Side effects of certain medications

 - A stool softener to clear the bowels.
 These are typically safe in children.
-Two common mistakes that parents make when giving their child a stool softener for constipation is not using a large enough dose, or stopping the laxative too soon.
-For example, you might think that you can stop giving a stool softener after your child’s first normal-looking bowel movement, but stopping too soon may just set your child up for another bout of constipation.
+Two common mistakes that parents make when giving their child a stool softener for constipation is not using a large enough dose, or stopping it too soon.
+For example, you might think that you can stop giving a stool softener after your child’s first normal-looking bowel movement, but stopping too soon may just set up your child for another bout of constipation.
 Some children may need to stay on a stool softener for a few weeks.
 As you continue to make and reinforce dietary modifications, your child's pediatrician can advise you on the right dosing schedule for your child.

 - Regular toilet time.
 Encourage your child to use the toilet first thing in the morning and after every meal or snack.
 Particularly for a younger child, you may get better results by telling, not asking.
 Instead of suggesting, “Do you need to go to the bathroom?” simply say, “Time to go to the bathroom now.”